Amos47/2400/Chapter_1.md

 Any and all mathematical operation can be done using such data.
 It is the highest data categorisation and corresponds to Interval data in the NOIR system.

+#### Synopsis

+Data is not information, and neither is informatio, data.
+Data represents, at best, *potential* information, if it is measured with care.
+Data scientists and Information Designers pay close attention to how data are measured in order that maximal value can be extracted from business analytics erfforts.

 ### Information

 **Figure LP.
 Definition of information from Visual Thesaurus**